garyng/edition-jekyll-template/_docs/04-expressions-and-assignments/short-circuit-evaluation.md

 order: 9
 ---

-Short-circuit evaluation is a process whereby the value of an expression is determined without evaluating all of the operands and/or operands.
+Short-circuit evaluation is a process whereby the value of an expression is determined without evaluating all of the operands and/or operators.

 C# offers both short-circuiting and non-short-circuiting boolean operators {% cite Shamseer2017 --prefix short-circuit %}: